JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 * From second window, move back by stride_length from previous window's end token, this is the starting point of curent window and spans the length of max_length.
 This process is repeated until the sequence ends.
 * All the windows overlap with previous window by stride length.

+*How does the sliding window data goes into model, how the predictions are post processed to get answers? -> [refer this](https://github.com/huggingface/notebooks/blob/main/examples/question_answering.ipynb)*

 ### Using Haystack to Build a QA pipeline